Constants

 Plot the heat that must be removed along the reactor ( Q vs. V) to maintain isothermal operation.

 - Plot and then analyze the temperature, conversion, and pressure along the length of the reactor.
-Vary the parameters \alpha and P_0 to learn the ranges of values in which they dramatically affect the conversion.
+Vary the parameters and to learn the ranges of values in which they dramatically affect the conversion.

 Parameter | Value |